 The London 2012 Olympic and Paralympic Games illustrated an inspiring commitment to inclusion.
 In order to truly deliver a ‘Games for everyone’, inclusion had to be embedded throughout each aspect of the Games, from recruitment to design to ticketing.
-Included, the global diversity and inclusion consultancy, was founded as a legacy of the Games by Stephen Frost.
+Included, the global D&I consultancy, was founded as a legacy of the Games by Stephen Frost.

 Triathlon: Making inclusion part of sport